jkkummerfeld/irc-disentanglement/README.md

 This repository contains key code and data, including [tools for preprocessing and evaluation](./tools/).

 **Note: this data is being used as part of a task at DSTC 8.
-We will add the test annotations to this repository once the shared task is complete.**
+I will add the test annotations to this repository once the shared task is complete.**

+After the shared task I will also add a link to a set of 496,469 disentangled conversations.

 If you use the data or code in your work, please cite our work as: